Advertiser & Editorial Disclosure

 If you plan to buy several trucks over time, a business line of credit might be a good fit.
 It allows you to take out the amount you need when you need it, up to a capped amount.

 One of the more expensive types of credit, the merchant cash advance appeals to businesses that don’t have great credit.
 Rather than using your credit scores to decide whether to loan to you, these companies look instead at your revenues before approving you for a short-term loan.
-They come with high interest rates and short payment terms, so be cautious.
+They come with high interest rates and short payment terms, so be cautious and exhaust other options before choosing this one.

 While business credit cards aren’t truck loans per se, they may still come in handy in your trucking business.
 As you will continually have business expenses but not necessarily money to cover them at the same time, having a business credit card can help you maintain a steady cash flow.